The Scapegoat (2012 film): Differences from the novel

 There are significant differences between this adaptation and the original novel.
 While the action of the novel takes place in France, the screen version is set in England.
 All of the main characters are British.
 The novel's narrator (known only as John in the book) is named John Standing in the film, his wife (Françoise) is renamed Frances and his doppelgänger (Jean de Gué) is called Johnny Spence.
 Some of the other characters' names have also been changed.

 The film makes no mention of the earlier murder of Maurice Duval.
 The incident in which John deliberately burns his hand to avoid taking part in the shoot does not occur in the film, nor does his wife's fall from the bedroom window or her subsequent death.
 In the film, Spence surreptitiously enters the house during the shoot and manipulates Frances into taking an overdose of morphine.
 Standing arrives in time to save her.

 The novel ends with de Gué forcing John to change places with him again so that he (de Gué) can resume his role as head of the family.
 In the film, Spence makes it clear that he intends to kill Standing and dispose of his body in the glasswork's furnace.
 The two men fight.
 Although we don't see the outcome of the fight, it becomes clear that Standing has prevailed.
 He returns to the house and continues with his new life.

 Production

 The Scapegoat is the first film production for Sarah Beardsall and Dominic Minghella's production company, Island Pictures.
 Filming on The Scapegoat began in London in November 2011.

-Director Charles Sturridge had wanted Steve Coogan to play the leading role of Standing/Spence, but following a screen-test the producers couldn't disassociate Coogan from his comedy work or his character Alan Partridge and the part was denied, leaving Coogan 'fucking furious' but this rejection spurned him on to write, produce and star in the multi-award-winning film Philomena.
+Director Charles Sturridge had wanted Steve Coogan to play the leading role of Standing/Spence, but following a screen-test the producers couldn't disassociate Coogan from his comedy work or his character Alan Partridge and the part was denied, leaving Coogan 'fucking furious' but this rejection spurred him on to write, produce and star in the multi-award-winning film Philomena.

 Location filming for the film was carried out mainly at Knebworth House in Hertfordshire.